 How do you need to structure your organization in order to deliver on your strategy?
 Hiring people without an organizational strategy is a colossal failure waiting to happen.

 I was shocked that Karen and Jose raised significant capital with so much ambiguity.
-While it’s not incredibly common any more (1999 has come and gone), there are plenty of entrepreneurs, intrepreneurs, and organizations that have gone straight from “an idea” to “a product” to trying to build a team.
-Doing so creates mass confusion and is a recipe for disaster.
+While it’s not incredibly common anymore (1999 has come and gone), there are plenty of entrepreneurs, intrapreneurs, and organizations that have gone straight from “an idea” to “a product” to “trying to build a team.”
+Doing so before developing a core ideology, vision, and strategy creates mass confusion and is a recipe for disaster.